 "No more walking for this guy!"
 Dipper did a little turn about, leaning against a white picket fence in his eternal glory of knowing his coming present from his mother.
 "Sweet, sweet gasoline, road laws, and pedestrian rights!"

 "I'm legally blind!"
 Mr. Himmerfield shouted with as much enthusiasm as he vanished down the street.
-"I have to walk forever!"
+"I have to walk forever!
+Forever!"

 She had shoulder length thick brown hair and big brown eyes which struggled to contain her excitement.
-Dipper took as casual steps he could until she whipped towards the garage and pushed a small button in her hand.
-The doors raised, and there was a new car, and even more recent model than Dipper had expected.
+Dipper contained himself, walking as casually as he could until she whipped towards the garage and pushed a small button in her hand.
+The doors raised, revealing a new shining car; even more recent aa model than Dipper had expected.
 He dropped his book bag to the earth and fell to his knees.

 "To the powers that be, you have made this day," he roared to the heavens," AWESOME!"